collocations.org

 She sat there wreathed in cigarette smoke.

-SMOKE + VERB
+smoke + VERB

-belch, billow, curl, drift, fill, pour, rise from/into
+belch, billow, come, curl, drift, pour, rise

-Blue smoke curled upwards from her cigarette.
+Blue smoke curled up from her cigarette.

 hang